qijianpeng/awesome-edge-computing/README.md

   operations in low-resource computing environments.
 Installs fast.
 Boots faster.
 Managed through Kubernetes.

+- [K3s](https://k3s.io/): Lightweight Kubernetes.
+Production ready, easy to install, half the memory, all in a binary less than 100 MB.
+Great for Edge, IoT, CI, Development, ARM, Embedding k8s, and Situations where a PhD in k8s clusterology is infeasible

 - [KubeEdge](https://github.com/kubeedge/kubeedge):KubeEdge is an open source
   system extending native containerized application orchestration and device management to hosts at the Edge.
 It is built upon Kubernetes and provides core